• Hungarian Language

 Pros

-• Trainability: Care-Tzu dogs are easy to train.
+• Training Difficulty: Care-Tzu dogs are easy to train.

-• Hypoallergenic: Care-Tzu dogs do well with allergy sufferers by causing fewer allergic reaction.
+• Allergy Friendliness: Care-Tzu dogs do well with allergy sufferers by causing fewer allergic reaction.

-• Apartment Friendly: Apartment-friendly dog the Care-Tzu breed.
+• Apartment Adaptability: Apartment-friendly dog the Care-Tzu breed.

 • Shedding Level: Care-Tzu dogs are low shedders.